-Sponsors of professional development activities in Vermont are a critical part of the professional development system.
+Sponsors or training hosts of professional development activities in Vermont are a critical part of the professional development system.

 - are documented so they can be verified and “count”